top of page

 You don’t want speeches interrupted, or people squeezing through the room constantly so consider where people may need to be close to.

 If you have a pregnant guest, sit them near the toilet.
-If you know someone is going to be drinking (a lot) get them near the bar.
-If you know someone is going to want to be going for a smoke, pop them near the exit.
+If you know someone is going to be drinking (a lot) get them near the bar (or away from the bar).
+If you know someone has limited mobility, make sure they are near a walkway.

 Be prepared for changes until relatively close to the wedding.
 Try to design each table so that those that are likely to drop out can be dropped without there being much disruption.